 The loss-absorbing effect of taxes remained stable.
-The slight decline in the diversification effect reflects the increase in certain key risks, namely the market risk and the underwriting risk in property and casualty reinsurance.
+The slight increase in the diversification effect is a consequence of the diversified business growth and the associated risk structure.

 The following table displays the Solvency Capital Requirement and the ratio of eligible own funds to SCR taking into account tiering restrictions.